Peace in sight? Paris summit seeks solution for Ukraine war

 French officials say potential changes to the timeline will be discussed Monday, but stressed that the summit is aimed at fulfilling the Minsk accord — not writing a new peace deal.

 Germany and France helped to broker the Minsk accord, in hopes of ending a conflict on Europe’s eastern edge that has complicated relations with Russia, a powerful trading partner and diplomatic player.
-The four countries’ leaders held a series of meetings starting in 2014 in Normandy as what is known as the “Normandy format” peace process.

 But with progress stalled on the ground, the leaders haven’t met since 2016.
-Monday’s summit is the first involving Zelenskiy and Macron, who has sought to improve relations with Russia and pushed for the renewed talks, encouraged by Zelenskiy’s determination to end the war.
+Monday’s summit is the first involving Zelenskiy and Macron, who has sought to improve relations with Russia.

-Ukraine and Russia struck a prisoner exchange deal in September and agreed on a troop pullback from two locations in eastern Ukraine to pave the way for the Paris talks.
+To pave the way for the talks in Paris, Ukraine and Russia struck a prisoner exchange deal in September and agreed on a troop pullback from two locations in eastern Ukraine.
 Russia has also released three Ukrainian navy ships seized a year ago.

-Zelenskiy said before Monday’s talks that he hopes they will help achieve a lasting cease-fire, and that he hopes to negotiate a quick deal to exchange all prisoners held by the warring parties.
+Zelenskiy said before Monday’s talks that he hopes they will help achieve a lasting cease-fire, and that he hoped to negotiate a quick deal to exchange all prisoners held by the warring parties.

+Russia denies providing troops and weapons to help the separatists, but has maintained political support.
+It argues that people in eastern Ukraine feel stronger cultural and linguistic ties with Russia than with Western-leaning Kyiv.

+Russia’s interior minister announced Monday that around 125,000 residents of rebel-controlled regions in eastern Ukraine have been given Russian passports since April.
+Putin issued a decree in April allowing residents of Ukraine’s Donetsk and Luhansk regions to apply for Russian citizenship under a simplified procedure.
+The move was condemned in Kyiv as a new sign of Russian interference in Ukraine’s domestic affairs.

-An end to the conflict in the region known as the Donbass could also lead to an eventual lifting of EU sanctions against Russia linked to the eastern Ukraine fighting, which the Kremlin and European businesses have pushed for.
-The EU and U.S. imposed separate sanctions on Russia over its annexation of Ukraine’s Crimea.
+An end to the conflict in the region known as the Donbass could also lead to the eventual lifting of EU sanctions against Russia linked to the eastern Ukraine fighting, which the Kremlin and European businesses have pushed for.
+The EU and U.S. imposed separate sanctions on Russia over its annexation of Ukraine’s Crimean Peninsula in 2014.

 The EU is expected to extend sanctions this week by another six months.
 Arriving for meetings in Brussels on Monday, German Foreign Minister Heiko Maas said: “At the moment I see no grounds to change anything in the European Union’s sanctions policy toward Russia in this matter.
 It would be good if we could get there at some point.”

-“Everyone knows that a solution to the question of Ukraine is one of the conditions for the relationship between the European Union and Russia developing better ties.” he said.
+“A solution to the question of Ukraine is one of the conditions for the European Union and Russia to develop better ties.” he said.

 Karmanau reported from Kyiv.
-Angela Charlton in Paris, Daria Litvinova in Moscow and Geir Moulson in Berlin contributed.
+Sylvie Corbet and Angela Charlton in Paris, Daria Litvinova in Moscow and Geir Moulson in Berlin contributed.